mgcostaParedes/Office365-API-Oauth2-Laravel/README.md

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email "tga_miguel_tga@hotmail.com" instead of using the issue tracker.

 ## Credits